Bio and Re-Publication Policy…

 The information found on this website is protected by a Creative Commons copyright.
 That means that you are welcome to republish any content in part or in full in a digital format, but you must leave all links intact and provide full credit to the author with a link back to this website.

-You can contact me at daisyluther 2 at gmail dot com.
+You can contact me at hello at theorganicprepper dot com.

 Who the heck is Daisy Luther?